All Episodes

 Now, where did they get this number?

-This is this is like there were three million homeless for all those years until there weren't.
+This is like there were 3 million homeless for all those years until there weren't.

-This is like cell phones are gonna cause brain cancer until we find out that it doesn't.
+This is like cell phones are going to cause brain cancer until we find out that it doesn't.

 Like coffee was going to cause heart attacks by age 40, except until we learn that it doesn't.

-One in five mothers have had a skip an obligation to stay home with their child.
+One in five mothers have had to skip an obligation to stay home with their child.

 Can't have children staying home with their mothers.